yh1126611/streamliner/README.md

 ## Options

-* `-t`: Set feature to use as locational indicator for TSS/TES [Default "gene"]
+* `-t`: Set feature to use as locational indicator for TSS/TES [Default gene]

 * `-m`: Set maximum memory allocated for sorting process.
-Suffixes K/M/G are accepted [Default 99G]
+Suffixes K/M/G are accepted.
+Maximum is 99G.
+[Default 99G]

 * `-i`: Set furthest distance from TSS/TES to be analyzed for MP (i.e. interval ÷ 2) (bp) [Default 10,000]